 - Grated Parmigiant-Reggiano cheese

 - Cut pork shoulder into one-to-two-inch chunks.
 Season with salt and pepper, and brown in a sauté pan over medium to high heat.
 Remove the pork from the pan, and add two tablespoons of extra-virgin olive oil, onions, carrots and garlic.
-Cook until vegetables are soft.
+Cook until vegetables are soft.4 lbs. pork shoulder, 1 medium onion, 1 large carrot, 6 cloves garlic, Salt and pepper, Extra-virgin olive oil

 - Pour the tomatoes from the can into a bowl and crush by hand, removing undesirable pieces.
 In the sauté pan, add tomato paste, cook for two minutes, then deglaze with red wine and add canned tomatoes.
-Season with salt and pepper, and add herbs.
+Season with salt and pepper, and add herbs.3 oz. tomato paste, 2 28 oz. cans San Marzano tomatoes, 3 sprigs thyme, 3 sprigs sage, 1/4 tsp toasted, ground fennel seed, Salt and pepper

 - Slow cook until the pork is tender, about three to four hours.
-Cook paste al dente.
-Strain, add desired amount of pork ragu to noodles, and stir together to coat.
+Cook pasta al dente.
+Strain, add desired amount of pork ragu to noodles, and stir together to coat.16 oz fresh pappardelle pasta (Keep scrolling to see how you can make it yourself!), 4 lbs. pork shoulder

 Fresh Homemade Pasta